GeoMOER/moer-bsc-project-seminar-SDM/docs/index.md

   cta_url: "/units.html"
 excerpt: Get an overview of species distribution modelling techniques, use R for handling, modelling and visualizing geo-datasets, and conjointly develop software for digitizing species distribution records
 feature_row_intro:
-- excerpt: Bachelor level course in [Physical Geography](https://www.uni-marburg.de/en/fb19/disciplines/physisch){:target="_blank"} at Marburg University
+- excerpt: International course of the Department of [Physical Geography](https://www.uni-marburg.de/en/fb19/disciplines/physisch){:target="_blank"} at Marburg University
 feature_row_ilos:
 - image_path: "/assets/images/envobs_ilos.jpg"
   alt: PC monitor laying in the garden of the institute.